-This particular topic is so “real” for me.
+The topic of baby belly is so real for me.
 It actually brings back a lot of raw emotion and I feel so much for anyone having to go through this.

-I shared this story with Rewi and my mum and of course they said I was doing great and I looked fantastic, but deep down I knew that the midwife didn’t lie about what she saw – I still looked very pregnant.
+I shared this story with Rewi and my mum.
+They said I was doing great and I looked fantastic, but deep down I knew that the midwife didn’t lie about what she saw.
+I still looked very pregnant.
 The baby belly wasn’t about to budge.

 If you want to do something about it, you can.
 Make the decision, decide what you want and make a plan on how to achieve it.
 Make small changes, take small steps.
 When you have a goal, when you have a plan, anything is possible.